mneedham/batch-import/readme.md

     Michael,37,neo4j
     Selina,,14
     ```
-So 'Michael' would be referred to by the identifier 1 (row 1) and Selina by the identifier 2 (row 2) which means our relationships.csv file would now look like this:
+*Michael* would be referred to by the identifier 1 (row 1) and *Selina* by the identifier 2 (row 2) which means our relationships.csv file would now look like this:

     ```
     cat relationships.csv